Burke & Wills: Reception

+The film received mostly positive reviews.
 Variety called it "satisfying entertainment despite its length and seemingly downbeat subject."

 Accolades

 Miscellaneous

 A 1975 British documentary series called The Explorers on the BBC featured the Australian expedition story in the episode titled Burke and Wills.
 Directed by Lord Snowdon, it was narrated by David Attenborough in the UK version (but by Anthony Quinn in the 1976 US broadcast version), and coincidentally the same Australian actor Chris Haywood who played Tom McDonagh also previously appeared in the British documentary released around a decade earlier.
 Moreover, in the same year as this film, Haywood also played a cameo role of the constable in the Burke & Wills spoof parody Wills & Burke (1985).